-office has some of the newest high tech laser devices to remove or significantly
+office has some of the newest high tech laser wavelengths to remove or significantly

 office is located in Kansas City and provides laser

 We want to care for you, and will provide quality care at a very reasonable cost.
-Our laser services are some of the most competitive and reasonably priced services available in our area for physician performed services.
-Dr. Joseph Leiker is a member of the American Society for Laser Medicine and Surgery.
+Our laser services are some of the most competitive and reasonably priced services available in our area for treatments.

 Payments are in Cash, Visa, MasterCard or Discover.